evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-1.md

 ---

-The caravan begins to move into the jungle.
+The caravan continues through the jungle.

 Smoke begins to pour out from under the hood of the Professor's jeep.
 Professor Birchwell becomes irate with the driver,